 - Renal angiomyolipoma

-Each new patient undergoes an extensive evaluation in which kidney tumor specialists from different areas of expertise come together to review the child’s medical needs.
-The team establishes an individualized treatment plan based on clinical experience and perspectives from the most up-to-date research.
+The team includes pediatric cancer specialists, surgeons, radiologists and radiation oncologists, among others.
+Together these experts provide an extensive evaluation and develop a personalized treatment plan that is based on their clinical experience and the most up-to-date research.
 The team continues to collaborate throughout the child’s course of treatment and provides referring physicians with regular updates to ensure coordinated care.